Poisson-Furstenberg boundary and growth of groups: Introduction

-There are many examples of groups of exponential growth (e.g.\ the wreath product of a non-trivial finite group with $\Z$ or $\Z^2$, or solvable Baumslag-Solitar groups), such that any symmetric finitely supported measure has trivial boundary.
-Nevertheless, these groups admit non-symmetric measures with non-trivial boundary.
-Likewise, on some groups (e.g.\ wreath products of a finite group with the infinite dihedral group~\cite{gilch:acceleration}), any non-degenerate measure has trivial boundary, but these groups admit degenerate measures with non-trivial boundary.
+There are many examples of groups of exponential growth such that every symmetric finitely supported measure has trivial boundary, yet some finitely supported measure has non-trivial boundary; e.g., wreath products of a non-trivial finite group with $\Z$ or $\Z^2$, see~\cite{kaimanovich-v:entropy}*{\S6.4}, and solvable Baumslag-Solitar groups, see~\cite{kaimanovich-v:entropy}*{\S6.6}.
+Likewise, on some groups (e.g.\ wreath products of a finite group with the infinite dihedral group, see Gilch~\cite{gilch:acceleration}), every non-degenerate measure has trivial boundary, but these groups admit degenerate measures with non-trivial boundary.

-Let us mention another question about possible characterisations of exponential growth, that remains open: Kaimanovich and Vershik conjecture in~\cite{kaimanovich-v:entropy} that every group of exponential growth admits a \emph{symmetric} (possibly infinitely supported) measure with non-trivial boundary.

 The groups we construct to prove Theorem~\ref{thm:mainA} are \emph{permutational wreath products}, as defined in the next section: groups $W=A\wr_XG=\sum_XA\rtimes G$.
 More precisely, we consider a family of groups $W=A\wr_{X_1\times\cdots\times X_d}(G_1\times\cdots\times G_d)$, in which each $G_i$ is a copy of the first Grigorchuk group, each $X_i$ is an orbital Schreier graph of the first Grigorchuk group, and $A$ is a finite group.
 See Sections~\ref{sec:def} and~\ref{sec:ntboundary} for details of this construction.
 See also Section~\ref{sec:grig} for a larger family of examples.